-Jim Jordan and his accusers, Part Two
+Jim Jordan and his accusers, Part Two [CORRECTED AND UPDATED]

 Unfortunately for the anti-Jordan forces, the two wrestlers — Dunyasha Yetts and Mike DiSabato — turn out to be, respectively, a convicted criminal and an guy who recently was charged with a crime.
 Their credibility is negligible.

 It’s also worth noting that the two ex-wrestlers are represented by the law firm of Perkins, Coie.
-That’s the Seattle-based operation that served as the go-between between Hillary Clinton’s campaign and Fusion/GPS, as they colluded with Russians to put together the phony dossier for use against Donald Trump.
+[Note: this is incorrect; see below] That’s the Seattle-based operation that served as the go-between between Hillary Clinton’s campaign and Fusion/GPS, as they colluded with Russians to put together the phony dossier for use against Donald Trump.

 That caper is only part of the law firm’s longstanding relationship with Democrats and the left.
 To cite just one example, Perkins, Coie helped inflict Al Franken on the nation when, quite likely via voter fraud, he became a U.S. Senator.

-Given their penchant for committing fraud and thuggery, the two Jordan accusers could use all the fancy legal representation they can get.
-But Perkins, Coie’s representation of the two isn’t about Yates and DiSabato, it’s about nailing Jim Jordan.

-The firm’s presence is a sure sign that the left has undertaken a concerted effort to bring Jim Jordan down, and that the sudden emergence of allegations centering on events from at least 25 years ago has nothing to do with what happened (or didn’t happen) back then.
+The firm’s involvement in this matter is a sign that the left has undertaken a concerted effort to bring Jim Jordan down, and that the sudden emergence of allegations centering on events from at least 25 years ago has nothing to do with what happened (or didn’t happen) back then.
 This is the Jim Jordan equivalent of the Trump dossier.

+NOTE: Perkins, Coie is involved in this matter, but it isn’t representing the ex-wrestlers.
+Rather, it reportedly has been hired by Ohio State to investigate whether the allegations against the doctor (who committed suicide some years ago) and whether enough was done to protect the students.

+This puts the hyper-partisan law firm (one reader who has dealt with Perkins, Coie in every election cycle for years describes it as “the legal goon squad of the Democrats”) in charge of investigating Jim Jordan on behalf of Ohio State.
+There should be no expectation that the investigation will be fair as it relates to Rep. Jordan, an arch-enemy of partisan Democrats.